Pontificia Universidad Javeriana: Research

 The university has 61 departments and 14 institutes.
 Departments are academic units aimed at developing an area of knowledge through research, teaching, and the implementation of services such as continuing education, counseling, and advisory activities.
 Institutes are academic units responsible for research and consulting in areas requiring a special interdisciplinary approach.

 To provide technological support to research, education, service and administrative processes, the university has next-generation network services.
 Mention can be made of the technological components available in the following units: The SIU (University Information System, acronym in Spanish) with its "People Soft" platform for Academic Management; the New Technologies-Aided Education Center (CEANTIC) that offers virtual courses support through its Blackboard platform; the Centro Audiovisual Javeriano, with front edge technology in this field in Latin America, internationally accredited like Autodesk Training Center-ATC; the Computer-Aided Architecture and Design Project, CAAD; the Technological Industrial Automation Center; the Geo-referenced Information Center, GIC; the Javeriana Center of Oncology; the San Ignacio University Hospital; and the Magnetic Resonance Imaging Center.
-It also has 130 laboratories and workshops.
+It has 130 laboratories and workshops.

 La Javeriana is among the leading universities researching the Muisca people and culture.